 Hause received several ASCAP Morton Gould awards; residencies at the Edward Albee “Barn” on Montauk, MacDowell Colony, and Atlantic Center for the Arts; grants from the Alice K. Ditson Fund of Columbia University and the Brooklyn Arts Council; the Rackham Regents and Dissertation Fellowships of the University of Michigan; the Herbert Elwell Composer Award of the Oberlin Conservatory; the Sanford Scholarship of the North Carolina School of the Arts; and an Aspen Music Festival scholarship.
 His music is either self-published or by Edward B. Marks Music Company and is recorded on the Albany, Cadence, Cantaloupe, Equilibrium, GIA, and MSR labels.

-Hause is originally from North Carolina and currently resides in New Jersey and works as General Manager for the Edward B. Marks Music Company, a music publisher.
+Hause is originally from North Carolina and currently resides in New Jersey.
+From 2005-2018 he worked as General Manager for the Edward B. Marks Music Company.
 He earned the DMA and MM in Composition from the University of Michigan, and the BM from the Oberlin Conservatory, with additional work at the North Carolina School of the Arts.